tokuhirom/Test-Power/README.md

     #    => 3
     1..1

 Woooooooh!
 It's pretty magical. `Test::Power` shows the calculation progress!
-You don't need to use different functions for different testing types; like ok, cmp\_ok, is...
+You don't need to use different functions for different testing types, like ok, cmp\_ok, is...

 # EXPORTABLE FUNCTIONS